-Recommendation Comply Yes/No Reference/explanation Principle 1 - Lay solid foundations for mana gement and o oversight 1.1 Companies should establish the functions reserved to the Board and those delegated to senior executives and disclose those functions.
+Recommendation Comply Yes/No Reference/Explanation Principle 1 - Lay solid foundations fo or managem ient and oversight 1.1 Companies should establish the functions reserved to the Board and those delegated to senior executives and disclose those functions.
 Yes The Board has a formal Corporate Governance Code which sets out the respective roles and responsibilities of the Board and management.
 In addition, the Board committees have specific Charters which provide further details on the matters reserved for the Board or its committees.
 1.2 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
 The policy should include requirements for the Board to establish measurable objectives for achieving gender diversity for the Board to assess annually both the objectives and progress in achieving them.
 No The Company has an Equal Employment Opportunity Policy under which it commits to ensuring applicants for employment are drawn from a full cross section of the community and that the merit principle forms the basis of recruitment and promotion.
 In light of the total number of employees and low turnover levels in all management levels of the Group, the Board believes that little effective benefit would be achieved from the setting of measurable objectives for achieving gender diversity and that the interests of the Group are best served in this case by rigorous application of the merit principle in all recruitment and promotion decisions.
 1.3 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress toward achieving them.
 No Measurable objectives for achieving gender diversity are not set by the Board as discussed under Principle 1.2.
 1.4 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the Board.
 Yes 10% of employees across the organisation are women and there are no women in senior executive positions or on the Board.
 1.5 Companies should disclose the process for evaluating the performance of senior executives.
 Yes A formal structured review is undertaken each year for each employee.
 Senior executives are reviewed by the CEO and input provided by the Chair.
 This process generally takes place in May each year.
 1.6 Additional information.
 The Corporate Governance Code and other relevant charters are available on the Company's website.
-Principle 2 - Structure the Board to be effect ctive and add value 2.1 A majority of the Board should be independent Directors.
-Yes The Board currently has four Directors, two of whom are considered independent.
-The Board has adopted the CGC's guidelines as the basis for determining whether a Director can be considered independent and has set relevant thresholds for materiality.
-Whether or not a Director meets the CGC guidelines for independence, each Director is expected to exercise unfettered and independent judgement.
-The following Directors are considered independent: Mr Grellman Mr Godson
+The Equal Employment Opportunity Policy is available on the Company website.